[Doom] Boom bug in Memento Mori II

 Other Boom supporting port's have dealt with the issue through optional and/or forced compatibility options when running the map.
 Dday doesn't yet feature a compatibility option for dealing with it however.

-#1 Updated by sonicdoommario almost 8 years ago
+#1 Updated by sonicdoommario over 8 years ago

 Hm, Tag 667 in Doomsday has this same issue too, right?